ECOPREACHER

 35And when they had crucified him, they divided his clothes among themselves by casting lots; 36 then they sat down there and kept watch over him. . .
 45From noon on, darkness came over the whole land until three in the afternoon.
 46And about three o’clock Jesus cried with a loud voice, ‘Eli, Eli, lemasabachthani?’ that is, ‘My God, my God, why have you forsaken me?’

 Jesus’s death was a result of decisions made by powerful men who would brook no disruption of their economy of extraction.
 Religious and secular leaders built a system in which the labor, land, and livelihood of the common people were used to enrich the elite.
 In contrast, Jesus preached the “kingdom of God,” an economy of equitable sharing, justness, and compassion that privileged the most vulnerable.
-His message gave hope to a people who lived in fear and threatened to undermine the power structures that enjoyed total control.
+His message gave hope to people who lived in fear.
+But it also threatened to undermine the power structures that enjoyed total control.
 The crucifixion was a political act carried out with expedience and ruthless cruelty to quash a divine movement for transformation.

 Prayer of lament

 Holy Jesus, your life mattered.
 The lives of those to whom you ministered mattered.
 The lives of our Earth kin matter.
 Hear our prayers of lament as we watch the continuous unfolding of the eco-crucifixion all around us.
 Gather our worries, fears, tears, and anger into yourself.
-Transform them by your life-giving power into a movement of resistance to the extractive powers.
+Transform them by your life-giving power into a movement of resistance to the powers of war and extraction.

 Jesus in your mercy, hear our prayer.